Information about MusicLab

 Research: The fundamental question we ask is: How do people engage with music?
 And more particularly: what is the role of the body in music performance and perception?
-This includes the way the body moves, as well as physiological responses (breathing, pulse, and so on).
-During a MusicLab session we measure such bodily responses using different types of technologies.
+During a MusicLab session, we measure such bodily responses using different types of technologies.
+This includes the way the body moves and physiological responses (breathing, pulse, and so on).

-Dissemination: Another important aspect of MusicLab is that of exploring new ways of spreading information about how research is performed and conducted.
-For most people research is something that happens behind closed doors at a university.
-We want to do research in the “field”, tell about the process, and show what we find.
+Dissemination: Another essential aspect of MusicLab is exploring new ways of spreading information about how research is performed and conducted.
+For most people, research is something that happens behind closed doors at a university.
+We want to research in the "field," tell about the process, and show what we find.

-Innovation: Finally we want to use MusicLab as a testbed for Open Research.
+Innovation: Finally, we want to use MusicLab as a testbed for Open Research.
 This is a radically new way of thinking about the research process itself.
 Rather than keeping the entire research process closed, we want to invite everyone to help us collect data.
-We also want to share the data with the public, and show how it can be analysed.
+We also want to share the data with the public and show how it can be analyzed.

 We organize 2-3 MusicLab events per year.
-In between the events we work on analysis of the data, and prepare lectures and publications on the results.
+In between the events, we analyze the data and prepare lectures and publications on the results.
 Since all the data and tools from MusicLab are openly available, everyone can help out.
-We hope to inspire other people to use the data for whatever purpose they may find useful.
+We hope to inspire other people to use the data for whatever purpose they may find helpful.